mgrebenets/mgrebenets.github.io/_posts/2015-09-21-code-coverage-for-ios-xcode-7.md

 So Apple is slowly deprecating `gcov` after all.

 # Profile Data
-So what should we use to get test coverage reports for Swift code?
+What should we use to get test coverage reports for Swift code?

 Apple is switching to a new [Coverage Mapping Format](http://llvm.org/docs/CoverageMappingFormat.html) and [Profile Data format](http://llvm.org/docs/CommandGuide/llvm-profdata.html).